MrStarbird/PStar4-Randomizer/README.md

 It is also possible that other Genesis/Megadrive roms have the same first 304 bytes as Phantasy Star IV.
 If this happens, please let me know.

 Version History:

+5/5/2017 - version 0.3b

+-Added option to randomize equipment prices for shops

+-Added option to make Rykros Ring equippable by Kyra, Raja, Hahn, Gryz, and Demi

+-Added option to randomize what techniques characters learn.

+-Added option to allow a Laser Barrier to cast Barrier in battle.

+-Added option to allow Swift Helmet, Mahlay Shield, and Laser Barrier (if selected) to be multi-target like their techniques.

+-Randomize and Shuffle chests will now randomize Meseta chests.
+Items are still in item chests and meseta is still in meseta chests.

 4/26/17 - version 0.2.1b